BiagioeCarmine/morra-flask/README.md

 the match playing part which, as painful-sounding and scary as it is, isn't as bad as pretty much rewriting the matchmaking code as well.

-Also, if the app has massive success (yeah, *ikr*, I'm laughing while writing this as well), we may decide to implement some additional filters to the matchmaking system (inspired by popular multiplayer games), for example only matching people with similar ability or, being really visionary and optimistic about the app's chances of great success, matching people who are geographically close and having them connect to a server in their region.
+Also, if the app has massive success (as unlikely as it is), we may decide to implement some additional filters to the matchmaking system (inspired by popular multiplayer games), for example only matching people with similar ability or, being really visionary and optimistic about the app's chances of great success, matching people who are geographically close and having them connect to a server in their region.

 At the moment, though, it doesn't hurt to have it a bit more symmetrical to the private queue and to be able to (relatively) easily switch over to supporting 2v2 matches at least as well.

 #### Match confirmation

 Since we can't be sure the waiting client will poll again when the other client gets a match, the match first has to be confirmed, by waiting for both clients to get the match delivered to them.

-Instead of having the clients poll to get the confirmation status (it was like that until around mid June, before I realized there was a better way), the client
+Instead of having the clients poll to get the confirmation status, the client gets the time at which the match will be confirmed in the match data, this way the load on the server is lower, there is less traffic, and the client knows for sure whether a match has been canceled.

 ## Playing the match

 If a match is confirmed, the clients have [`ROUND_MOVE_WAIT_SECONDS` (as defined in `consts.py`)](_utils/consts.py) seconds to set the user's move for the first round.
 The time at which to send this request is found in the match data as `start_time`.
 Then, at the time specified in `first_round_results` in the match data, the client can perform its first GET request to the `/matches/<match_id>/last_round` route, which will return the current points for each player in the match, hand and prediction for the last round for both players in the match and the time at which to perform the POST and GET requests for the next round.
 And then it goes on until `next_round_start` is set to `over`, meaning the match is finished.
 If one of the clients fails to perform these requests, they will be considered disconnected and the match will finish and counted as a loss for the disconnecting user and a win for the other user.

 More on how this works in the section about timing which follows this one.